CrashCortez/VitaDock-DIY/README.md

 # VitaDock DIY project
 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/dock.jpg)

 I will contue to work on this project.
 After I archive the old version.
-I will start working on a new version. anyone that wants to help is more than welcome to.
+I will start working on a new version.
+Anyone that wants to help is more than welcome to.

 [VitaDock video sneak peak](https://www.youtube.com/watch?v=uhU4KG8FZ6s)

-xCorra's Reddit post copied to the GitHub [click here](https://github.com/CrashCortez/vitadock-vlc), I suggest you read there first for the required plugins on the vita side of things. <-- Which is now deleted ase of 10/25/2019
+xCorra's Reddit post copied to the GitHub [click here](https://github.com/CrashCortez/vitadock-vlc), I suggest you read there first for the required plugins on the vita side of things. <-- Which is now deleted as of 10/25/2019

 xCorra's Original [setup post](https://github.com/CrashCortez/VitaDock-DIY/tree/master/rpi%20vlc%20setup%20scripts).
-Scripts for post same folder area. you'll need s1.sh, s2.sh, RunVita.sh to compile vlc.
+Scripts for post same folder area. you'll need s1.sh, s2.sh, RunVita.sh to compile vlc. <-- Which is now deleted as of 10/25/2019

 What you will need for this build